lindamarieb/rankTable/README.md

 5. Grouches, 0 pts

 ## Dependencies
-Maven (including Junit and exec-maven-plugin)
+Maven (including Java 1.8, Junit and exec-maven-plugin)

 ## Usage
 To build, test and run the app use Maven as follows: